Tarzanagh/DADAM/README.md

  2- Setup

 Run run_me_first_to_add_libs_.m for path configurations.
-You must then make sure that SGDLibrary and the DADAM-master can be seen from MATLAB (i.e. make sure to run addpath on their paths).
+You must then make sure that SGDLibrary-master and DADAM-master can be seen from MATLAB (i.e. make sure to run addpath on their paths).

  3- Simplest usage example

 Execute example.m for the simplest demonstration of this package.
 This is the case of softmax regression problem.

 # Reproducing experiments from the paper

 To reproduce the experiments, exacute

 dadam_test_linear_svm.m